vishal-rathour-niit/transform-images-into-videos-on-scroll/README.md

 live_url # image URL
-responsiveStart # responsive start position default is 767px imagePreLoader  # image pre loader container for loading images desktop:{}  # for desktop rendering mobile:{} # for mobile rendering call if you pass responsive value larger than 0px
+responsiveStart # responsive start position default is 767px imagePreLoader  # image pre loader container for loading images type:'.png' #  pass image type default is '.jpg' rootMargin:'0%  0px -100% 0px'  # set animaton start offset default is '0px' root:null  #  pass root as html element defalut is body, if you pass null by defalut set root to html body desktop:{}  # for desktop rendering mobile:{} # for mobile rendering call if you pass responsive value larger than 0px